 It’s a bit more expensive than average, but not that much.
-Main dishes are between €25 and €40.
-The 3 courses set menu could be a better deal, costing €46.
+The main dishes are between €25 and €40.
+The 3-course set menu could be a better deal, costing €46.

 Cafe Charbon is an institution that has been attracting nocturnal Parisians for more than a century.
 It’s a casual but elegant cafe with a traditional and stylish ambience.

 It’s well known for its belle époque decoration, which includes a very shiny bar, high ceilings, chandeliers, leather booths, red banquettes, tarnished mirrors and iron lamps.